 Many of her shoes are Mary Jane style but I also have court shoes and ankle boots too.

 In Elda, Alicante they have a small factory shop.
 You can find her stock there with generous reductions, if you are ever around that area.
-I currently have 5 or 6 pairs of Chie Mihara shoes.
-They are so comfortable and I love that you don’t see too many people in them.
+There are also some Chie Mihara shoes on Amazon online

 Not too long ago I had endless boxes of shoes and boots.
 I have now changed slightly.
 I prefer to have less pairs of shoes but better quality.
 They tend to last longer too.
 I also look after them with regular trips to the cobbler.

 In Granada with the cobbled streets the cobblers have a healthy business.
 (The heel caps are often damaged between the cobbles) I usually take all my shoes at the beginning of each season to get anti slip soles put on and the heel tips renewed.

 Known for their equestrian connections, Valverde del Camino is based in Huelva, Spain.
 Worn by Kate Middleton, the high quality leather boots are classic country styles and long lasting.

 Toni Pons – Alpargatas